-The most significant change was the creation of a Pension Board with a remit to assist the Council (as administering authority) in relation to:
+The remit of the Pension Fund Board is to assist the Council (as administering authority) in relation to:

-- a) securing compliance with the regulations and other legislation relating to the governance and administration of the Scheme and any statutory pension scheme that is connected with it: - b) securing compliance with requirements imposed in relation to the Scheme and any connected scheme by the Pensions Regulator; and - c) such other matters as the regulations may specify.
+- a) securing compliance with the regulations and other legislation relating to the governance and administration of the Scheme and any statutory pension scheme that is connected with it: - securing compliance with requirements imposed in relation to the Scheme and any connected scheme by the Pensions Regulator; and - c) such other matters as the regulations may specify.

-This new body is made up of four scheme employer representatives and four trade union representatives.
+This body is made up of four scheme employer representatives and four trade union representatives.
 The first joint meeting of the Pension Fund Committee and Pension Board was on 18 June 2015.